mcohen01/node-quickbooks/README.md

 <a name="deleteRefundReceipt" />
 #### deleteRefundReceipt(idOrEntity, callback)

-Deletes the RefundReceipt from Quickbooks
+Deletes the RefundReceipt from QuickBooks

 __Arguments__